faisal6me/DFIR-Note/Embedded Deobfuscate Powershell in Doc File.md

-#### Now we need to  de-obfuscate the command using cyberchef as follow :
+#### Now we need to  de-obfuscate the command using cyberchef as follow :rocket:  :
 + Using replace| find Function to clean the code from (^)

 + We notice there are SET for a verivble called (9ojB) we select that veribale and see we can find !